-In connection with its ongoing operations, the Company utilises the services of third party suppliers, which it anticipates will continue and may increase in the future.
+In connection with its ongoing operations, the Company utilises third-party suppliers, which it anticipates that such usage will continue and may increase in the future.
 These services include, for example, outsourced processing and support functions and consulting and other professional services.
-The Company's risk-based approach to managing exposure to these services includes the performance of due diligence, implementation of service level and other contractual agreements, consideration of operational risk and ongoing monitoring of the third party suppliers' performance.
-The Company maintains a third party risk programme with appropriate governance, policies, procedures, and technology that supports alignment with our risk tolerance and is designed to meet regulatory requirements.
-The third party risk programme includes the adoption of appropriate risk management controls and practices through the supplier management lifecycle including, but not limited to assessment of information security, service failure, financial stability, disaster recoverability, reputational risk, contractual risk and safeguards against corruption.
+The Company's risk-based approach to managing exposure to these services includes the performance of due diligence, implementation of service level and other contractual agreements, consideration of operational risk and ongoing monitoring of third-party suppliers' performance.
+The Company maintains a third-party risk programme which is designed to align with our risk tolerance and meet regulatory requirements.
+The program includes appropriate governance, policies, procedures, and enabling.
+The third-party risk programme includes the adoption of appropriate risk management controls and practices throughout the third-party management lifecycle to manage risk of service failure, risk of data loss and reputational risk, among others.

-26. FINANCIAL ASSETS AND FINANCIAL LIABILITIES SUBJECT TO OFFSETTING
+27. FINANCIAL ASSETS AND FINANCIAL LIABILITIES SUBJECT TO OFFSETTING

-In order to manage credit exposure arising from its business activities, the Company applies various credit risk management policies and procedures, see note 23 for further details.
+In order to manage credit exposure arising from its business activities, the Company applies various credit risk management policies and procedures, see note 24 for further details.
 Primarily in connection with securities purchased under agreements to resell and derivative transactions, the Company enters into master netting arrangements and collateral arrangements with its counterparties.
 These agreements provide the Company with the right, in the ordinary course of business and/or in the event of a counterparty default (such as bankruptcy or a counterparty's failure to pay or perform), to net a counterparty's rights and obligations under such agreement and, in the event of counterparty default, set off collateral held by the Company against the net amount owed by the counterparty.

-However, in certain circumstances, the Company may not have such an agreement in place; the relevant insolvency regime (which is based on type of counterparty entity and the jurisdiction of organisation of the counterparty) may not support the enforceability of the agreement; or the Company may not have sought legal advice to support the enforceability of the agreement.
+However, in certain circumstances, the Company may not have such an agreement in place; the relevant insolvency regime (which is based on type of counterparty of the entity and the jurisdiction of organisation of the counterparty) may not support the enforceability of the agreement; or the Company may not have sought legal advice to support the enforceability of the agreement.